Generic Name: ketorolac (Nasal route)

 It is very important that your doctor check your progress while you are using this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to use it.

-Ketorolac may increase your risk of having a heart attack.
+Ketorolac may increase your risk of having blood clots, heart attack, or stroke.
 This is more likely in people who already have heart disease.
-Stop using this medicine and call your doctor right away if you have chest pain or discomfort; an irregular or fast heart beat; severe indigestion or heartburn; nausea; sweating; or troubled breathing with exertion.
+Call your doctor right away if you have chest pain or discomfort, an irregular or fast heartbeat, severe indigestion or heartburn, nausea, sweating, or troubled breathing with exertion.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur:More common

 - Abdominal or stomach pain, cramping, or burning

 - fast, irregular, pounding, or racing heartbeat or pulse